 PMS stands for Pantone Matching System.
 It’s a system of colors that are used to keep critical colors consistent regardless of the printer.
 We use the Pantone Coated book per our printers requirements.

 Stands for Cyan, Magenta, Yellow and Key (black).
 This is the printing format we use, as well as the vast majority of the printing industry for large format.
 We cannot guarantee the colors will be an exact match given they are subjective to previous prints, time and ink changes on the printer.
 Any critical colors should be a Pantone color.

 The RGB color system stands for Red, Green and Blue.
 The colors in this system are very vibrant but the system is for digital applications.
 Files submitted in this format will automatically be converted to CMYK.

 A vector graphic is based on a point system used by various design programs (Adobe Illustrator, AutoCAD, InDesign, etc.).
 A vector graphic design is based on this point system, making it scale-able to any size without losing its clarity.
 Vector graphics are not resolution dependent.

-A raster graphic (raster image) is resolution dependent, meaning they can only be scaled so big before they lose their clarity or quality.
+A raster graphic or image is resolution dependent, meaning they can only be scaled so big before they lose their clarity, quality, and pixilation will occur.
 A raster image can be a photo, rendering, illustration, etc.

 There are no products to list in this category.